ariesti/theme-original/README.md

 * These code editors can be used Notepad, Notepad++, Atom Editor, and Gedit.

 * Find out how to embed codes into the blog

+* Create a very simple documentation file for ccnut